utkdigitalinitiatives/trace_work_types_planning/docs/source/contents/etd.rst

 Suggested Actions
 -----------------

-1. If an object originated as a .doc or .docx, we keep it in that format as the preservation file.
+1. If an object originated as a .doc or .docx, we need the pdf instead for cover page generation.
-2. We do not keep the auto-generated PDF without front matter.
-3. We will provide the vendor for migration pages with front matter but without the coverpage.
+2. We will provide the vendor for migration pages with front matter but without the coverpage.
-4. The vendor will build a feature to add the appropriate cover page.
+3. The vendor will build a feature to add the appropriate cover page.
-5. The vendor will build a feature for front matter going forward.
+4. The vendor will build a feature for front matter going forward.

 Example Current ETD